ansys/pyansys-heart/doc/source/user_guide/prepocessor.rst

 .. _ref_components:

 ************
-preprocessor
+Preprocessor
 ************

-We give an overview of :attr:`HeartModel <ansys.heart.preprocessor.models>`
+This section provides an overview of the :attr:`HeartModel <ansys.heart.preprocessor.models>` module.